Psykotikism/Mutant_Tanks/README.md

 Scenario 2:

 ```
-st_gamemodetypes "1" // The plugin is enabled in every Campaign-based game mode.
+"Game Mode Types" "1" // The plugin is enabled in every Campaign-based game mode.
-st_enabledgamemodes "coop" // The plugin is enabled in only "coop" mode.
+"Enabled Game Modes" "coop" // The plugin is enabled in only "coop" mode.
-st_disabledgamemodes "" // The plugin is not disabled in any game modes.
+"Disabled Game Modes" "" // The plugin is not disabled in any game modes.

 Outcome: The plugin works only in "coop" mode.
 ```